Skyscanner/backpack-android/docs/compose/Skeleton/README.md

 ## Usage
 Skeleton components is built for an composition with shimmer animation.
 It is often used for a loading screen or loading cards.
 There is a shimmer overlay which is to wrap the whole composition.
-There are 4 base elements with pre-selected size or custom size support: image skeleton, circle Skeleton, headline skeleton and body text skeleton, they represent the real block as their name in a composition.
+There are 4 base elements with pre-selected size or custom size support: image skeleton, circle skeleton, headline skeleton and body text skeleton, they represent the real block as their name in a composition.
 You should put the whole composition into a shimmer overlay to add shimmer animation.